 What is Radical Prostatectomy (Surgery) for Prostate Cancer?

-There are four types of radical prostatectomy surgery:
+There are three types of radical prostatectomy surgery:

 Retropubic Open Radical Prostatectomy

-This is the most common type of prostate surgery.
-Your surgeon will make a cut (incision) in your lower belly and remove the prostate through this opening.
-This type of surgery allows your physician to assess the prostate gland and surrounding tissue at the same time, while reducing injury to nearby organs.
-The prostate gland is removed with limited blood loss.
-The neurovascular bundles are preserved, and so is erectile function.
+For this procedure, your surgeon will make a cut (incision) in your lower belly and remove the prostate through this opening.
+The entire prostate gland is removed.
+Your surgeon can assess the prostate gland and surrounding tissue at the same time, while reducing injury to nearby organs.
+There can be enough blood loss to need a transfusion.

 Laparoscopic Radical Prostatectomy

 This surgery uses small cuts in the abdomen to remove the prostate with small tools and a camera.
 This surgery has mostly been replaced with robotic assisted laparoscopic surgery.